AdaCore/spark2014/docs/lrm/source/subprograms.rst

    explicit declaration of a ghost entity (e.g., an implicitly declared subprogram associated with the declaration of a ghost type) is defined to be True.
-The Ghost aspect of a child of a ghost library unit is deefined to be True.
+The Ghost aspect of a child of a ghost library unit is defined to be True.

 .. _tu-nt-ghost_entities-03: